Codependence is a dysfunctional defense system that was built

 sirens start wailing and the elves go crazy running around trying to get

 things under control.
-They start pushing some of the old survival
+They start pushing some of the old survival buttons:

-scared - get laid; or whatever.
+get laid; or whatever.

-To me, the process of recovery is about teaching those elves to chill
+To me, the process of recovery is about teaching those elves to

-ok it is what will work best in allowing me to have my needs fulfilled.
+only ok it is what will work best in allowing me to have my needs fulfilled.

-We need to change our relationship with ourselves and our own emotions
+We need to change our relationship with ourselves and our own

-the perpetrator that lives within us.
+from the perpetrator that lives within us.